Does 100% cotton fabric shrink after washing?

 What is the difference between regular cotton and organic cotton in home textiles?

-The main difference between 100 cotton home textile fabrics and organic cotton lies in the methods used for cultivation and production.
+100 cotton home textile fabrics and organic cotton lies in the methods used for cultivation and production.
 Here are the key distinctions between regular cotton and organic cotton in the context of home textiles:

 Regular Cotton: